Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: The Proposed method

 \subsection{Overview and Motivation}

 In incremental multi-view clustering, maintaining a balance between learning new knowledge (plasticity) and retaining existing knowledge (stability) is a major challenge.
-To address this, we draw inspiration from the human brain's memory system.
-Specifically, we have simulated the collaborative memory mechanism between the hippocampus and the prefrontal cortex.
-As shown in Figure \ref{fig:enter-label}, MemEvo contains three core components organized to address the Stability-Plasticity Dilemma: a hippocampus-inspired view alignment module, a cognitive forgetting mechanism, and a prefrontal cortex-inspired knowledge consolidation memory module.
+To address this, we draw functional inspiration from the human brain's collaborative memory mechanism between the hippocampus and the prefrontal cortex.
+As shown in Figure \ref{fig:enter-label}, EMIMC contains three core components functionally designed to address the Stability-Plasticity Dilemma.